Incremental Computation: What Is the Essence?

 They also force objects that interact with each other to follow established patterns for general extensibility.

 \end{itemize}

-Most interestingly, because objects can be concurrent and distributed, studying distributed algorithms has led to the creation of a powerful language, DistAlgo, for specifying and programming distributed algorithms at a high level~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS}, extending the Python language and compiler.
-In particular, expressing distributed algorithms using high-level queries of message histories reveals substantial need of logic quantifications; and systematic incrementalization and optimization for quantifications~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS} helped enable the support of high-level queries in DistAlgo.
+\mysubpar{A language for distributed algorithms} Most interestingly, because objects can be concurrent and distributed, studying distributed algorithms has led to the creation of a powerful language, DistAlgo, for expressing distributed algorithms at a high level~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS}, implemented by extending the Python programming language and compiler.\footnote{https://github.com/DistAlgo/distalgo} This is the language we used in Section~\ref{sec-lamutex}.

+In particular, expressing distributed algorithms using high-level queries of message histories, i.e., sent and received messages, reveals a substantial need of logic quantifications.
+Systematic incrementalization and optimization for quantifications~\cite{Liu+12DistPL-OOPSLA,Liu+17DistPL-TOPLAS}, as we illustrated in Section~\ref{sec-lamutex}, helped enable the support of high-level queries in DistAlgo.

+Using high-level queries and systematic incrementalization has led to improved distributed algorithm specifications that have further led to improved algorithms, in both safety and liveness, for many algorithms, e.g.,~\cite{Liu+12DistSpec-SSS,Liu+17DistPL-TOPLAS,Liu+19Paxos-PPDP,shi+23DerechoDA-ApPLIED}.

-Most unexpectedly, efficient implementations of quantifications further led to the discovery and development of a unified semantics for logic rules with unrestricted negation, quantification, and aggregation~\cite{LiuSto20Founded-JLC,LiuSto22RuleAgg-JLC}, including knowledge units for using the semantics at scale~\cite{LiuSto21LogicalConstraints-JLC}.
+\mysubpar{A unified semantics for logic rules} Most unexpectedly, efficient implementations of quantifications have further led to the discovery and development of a unified semantics for logic rules with unrestricted negation, quantification, and aggregation~\cite{LiuSto20Founded-JLC,LiuSto22RuleAgg-JLC}, including knowledge units for using the semantics at scale~\cite{LiuSto21LogicalConstraints-JLC}.

 The new semantics not only unifies disagreeing previous semantics but also is much simpler and exponentially more expressive.
+For example, the most well-known challenging company control problem~\cite{Ceri:Gottlob:Tanca:90,ross1997monotonic,faber2011semantics,gelfond2019vicious,colombo2025template} is merely a straightforward least fixed point.
+Interesting game problems that generalize the well-known win-not-win game~\cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC} also require only least fixed-point computations, but other semantics and systems that we tried all failed to solve these problems correctly.

-Experiments with examples implemented with optimization by incrementalization also show superior performance over the best well-known systems when they can compute correct answers, and that on some examples, none of those systems can compute correct answers~\cite{LiuSto22RuleAgg-JLC}.
+Experiments with examples implemented with optimization by incrementalization also show superior performance over the best well-known systems when they could compute correct answers, e.g., for the company control problem, and that on some problems, e.g., the generalized win-not-win games, none of those systems could compute correct answers, due to implementation bugs as well as fundamentally incorrect semantics and inference~\cite{LiuSto22RuleAgg-JLC}.

+Alda~\cite{ Liu+23RuleLangInteg-TPLP}, a language extending DistAlgo with logic rules,\footnote{https://github.com/DistAlgo/alda} was developed with a design that supports the unified semantics.

-\mysubpar{Limitation and future work}
+\mypar{Limitation and future work}